USDAForestService/NRM-Grants-Agreements/decisions/architecture/003-use-nodejs-lambda-angular-stack.md

 #### Cons
 - Introduces a new programming language to Forest Service, requiring contractors with Python skills to develop and maintain the application.
+- Mixes different languages for frontend development (TypeScript) and backend development (Python) which decreases the efficiency of developers due to context-switching.
+- This complete stack has not been used in the Forest Service previously.
+- Migrating legacy apps to this stack has never been done before, and the process has not been experimented with enough to know how difficult it will be.
+- Tools for deploying and managing applications on Lambda are much less mature than on other AWS platform-as-a-service offerings such as Elastic Beanstalk.
+- FS EAD's existing FSApps integration for eAuth is only available for server-side applications. eAuth integration for a client-side application will require additional new development.
+- There are significant "unknown unknowns" with this stack, including:
+  - integration testing
+  - scaling (scaling Lambda functions are easy but scaling any attached resources is harder)
+  - zero-downtime deployments
+  - DevOps engineering needs
+- Based on our research, this stack is significantly more complicated than other stacks that could meet the needs of this application.

 ### Angular & Java Spring